Yes, you can buy silver or gold with a cryptocurrency like Bitcoin.

 That’s because it’s very easy to do, even if you own a token other than Bitcoin.

 Scottsdale Mint is excited to offer bitcoin-based purchases.
-We also offer exchange with Eterheum, Bitcoin cash and Litecoin.
+We also offer exchange with Ethereum, Bitcoin Cash, Solana and Litecoin!

 Bitcoin is the first and most widely used cryptocurrency.
 It enables peer-to-peer exchange of value over the internet through the use of a decentralized protocol, cryptography, and a mechanic to achieve a global consensus on the state of a frequently updated public transaction ledger called a ‘blockchain.’